onamfc/mcp-github-integration/README.md

 - Always use webhook secrets for signature verification
 - Enable Dependabot security alerts on repositories

-## Package Integrations

-### @onamfc/developer-log

-Used for structured logging throughout the application.
-All components use context-aware logging.

-### @onamfc/pkg-inspect

-Available for inspecting package information and dependencies.

-### @onamfc/npm-vuln-scanner

-Available for scanning npm packages for vulnerabilities.

-### @onamfc/api-mocker

-Available for mocking API responses during development and testing.

 ## API Documentation

 For detailed GitHub API documentation, visit: